medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 Also, an USB flash drive will be required (to install Arch Linux), along with Internet access.

-I already have a external drive (Linux ext4) that will be referred in this article as well.
+I already have a external drive (Linux ext4) and a external monitor, that will be referred in this article as well.

 ### System Requirements